European Institute for Health Records: RIDE: A Roadmap for Interoperability of eHealth Systems in Support of COM 356 with Special Emphasis on Semantic Interoperability

 RIDE is a project that aims to provide a solid foundation for the action plans of eHealth Communication COM 356.
-It begun on 01/01/06 and ended on 31/12/07.
+It began on 01/01/06 and ended on 31/12/07.
 Through research and development into the interoperability of eHealth systems, meaningful recommendations can be made for actions at a European level.
 The lack of complete harmonisation between clinical practice, terminology and EHR systems have highlighted that there is an unrealistic expectation in developing a single universally clinical data model.
 Hence the RIDE project objective is to provide a roadmap through focusing on current limitations of policies and strategies in solutions for ehealth interoperability and assessing health's European best practices in regards to providing semantic interoperability.

 EHR-IMPLEMENT: National policies for EHR Implementation in the European area: social and organizational issues

 The objective of EHR-IMPLEMENT is to provide best practice, policy and strategic recommendations in the implementation of EHR in Europe.
 This is done though the collection and analysis of EHR implementations in various countries.
 Previous EHR projects have always addressed the technological area in EHR.
 Other commonly overlooked in projects, the EHR-IMPLEMENT will focus the social and organisational on a broad national initiative, as these factor may potentially hinder, if not ruin the EHR implementation.

 This project comprised a case study approach and a focused survey at a European level.
 It aims to analyse and collect information on best practices and elaborate recommendations for policymakers to facilitate EHR into member states.

 According to EuroREC, these are the main objectives of the projects: